disclosure: we were sent this game for the purpose of review, our comments, however, remain our own honest thoughts.

-Daddy P comes from a long line of Greengrocers and we’ve always made a point of sharing his family history with Monkey.
+Daddy P comes from a long line of Greengrocers and we’ve always made a point of sharing his family history with our son.
 I love games, toys and books that relate to our family – whether it be a love of nature or the ‘family business’.
 When Learning Resources asked me what I would like to review for them recently, I told them there was one game that really stood out for me and I was thrilled when they agreed that this game would be great for us to try.

-Say hello to the Avalanche Fruit Stand game 🙂
+Say hello to the Avalanche Fruit Stand game.

 The game is really easy to set up, we had lots of fun just doing this.
-The Fruit Stand is made of thick card so should withstand some abuse from Monkey and comes pre-assembled – all you have to do is slot the ‘game name’ in the top of the Stand, and select one of two ‘angle’ options for the stand.
-The steeper the angle of the stand, the harder the game becomes (thought this was a great idea, as the game will grow with Monkey).
+The Fruit Stand is made of thick card so should withstand some abuse from my son and comes pre-assembled – all you have to do is slot the ‘game name’ in the top of the Stand, and select one of two ‘angle’ options for the stand.
+The steeper the angle of the stand, the harder the game becomes (thought this was a great idea, as the game will grow with him).

 Once you have completed stacking the fruit, you are ready to begin.
 The only thing I don’t like about this game is that the instructions for play are printed on the back of the fruit stand – not ideal for oldies like me, with rubbish memories!!
-You can have up to 8 players and I think the grown ups can have as much fun playing this game as the kids!
+You can have up to 8 players and I think the grown-ups can have as much fun playing this game as the kids!
 The aim of the game is to be the first to collect a piece of all five of the fruits without having a fruit avalanche on your hands.

-Each player takes it in turn to spin the spinner, if it lands on a colour – you have to use the tweezers to pick a piece of the relevant coloured fruit, if you land on a number, you use the tweezers to pick the relevant number of pieces of fruit from the stand and if you are lucky enough to land on the star you can pick up any piece of fruit from another players pile and add it to your pile.
+Each player takes it, in turn, to spin the spinner, if it lands on a colour – you have to use the tweezers to pick a piece of the relevant coloured fruit, if you land on a number, you use the tweezers to pick the relevant number of pieces of fruit from the stand and if you are lucky enough to land on the star you can pick up any piece of fruit from another players pile and add it to your pile.

 If you cause an avalanche as you try to pick a piece of fruit, you have to put all the fallen fruit back in the stand along with any pieces you may have already collected.
 Be warned, if you have spun the wheel, not yet picked your fruit, but have an avalanche – you still lose your fruit and have to start again!

-The game also comes with a different idea for game play, so this adds another element and keeps the game fresh.
+The game also comes with a different idea for gameplay, so this adds another element and keeps the game fresh.

-As with everything Monkey has already found another use for the items in this game.
+As with everything my son has already found another use for the items in this game.
 He has a big tractor and trailer and the fruit pieces were scooped up in one of his diggers, tipped into the trailer and driven off by the tractor.
 I did tell him that it probably should have been the other way round!

 Our little vlog …..

 We all really like this game and are waiting for the weekend to put Daddy P to the test – are his fruit stacking skills as good as they used to be!
-The Avalanche Fruit Stand game currently retails at £15.95, and with the different play elements I think this is great value for money.
+The Avalanche Fruit Stand game currently retails at £15.95, and with the different play elements, I think this is great value for money.